Charles Deaton

 Charles Utter Deaton (January 1, 1921 – December 18, 1996) was an American architect.
 He designed several athletic stadiums, and is noted for his futuristic Sculptured House that was featured in the 1973 film Sleeper.
 He is also noted as the designer of Kansas City's Arrowhead Stadium and Kauffman Stadium.

 Biography

-Deaton was born in Clayton, New Mexico and his family lived in a tent on the Oklahoma plains for two years.
+Deaton was born on January 1, 1921 in Clayton, New Mexico.
+His father was an oil geologist and his mother was an artist.
+Growing up, his family lived in a tent on the Oklahoma plains for two years.

-Deaton studied structural engineering, industrial design and architecture on his own, and earned certification.
-He designed the futuristic Sculptured House on Genesee Mountain near Denver, Colorado that was featured in the Woody Allen movie Sleeper.
-He also designed a similar Key Savings and Loan Association (now Colonial Bank) building in Englewood, Colorado and the Wyoming National Bank in Casper, Wyoming.